katattakd/dotfiles/README.md

 # dotfiles
 Kat's dotfiles.
 These should *only* be used for reference, as they are written only to support 1 user's needs: Kat.
 I will not modify these to suit your needs, as you should not be using them directly.
-The setup instructions are only to guide you on how the dotfiles repo works, they're only intended to be run by Kat on Kat's computer.
+The setup instructions are just to guide you on how the dotfiles repo works, they're only intended to be run by Kat on Kat's computer.

-## todo
+### todo
 - use alacritty instead of termite
 - get anbox working
 - clean things up a bit